 Office hours and appointments

-Procurement Services is open from 8:30 a.m. to 5 p.m., Monday through Friday, except on University holidays.
+Procurement Services is open from 8 a.m. to 5 p.m., Monday through Thursday and Friday 8 a.m. to 12:30 p.m., except on University holidays.
 While appointments are not necessary, it is to the vendor's advantage to schedule an appointment with the appropriate procurement officer in advance so uninterrupted discussions may be held.

 The procurement process

-Purchase Requisitions are initiated by the using University department and are sent to Procurement Services.
+Purchase Requisitions are initiated by the using University department and are sent to Procurement Services within the ePro@ccu application.
 When received, each requisition is reviewed for compliance with all state and University procurement procedures as well as other University guidelines.
 The requisitions are then approved.
 A Purchase Order is then prepared and distributed to the vendor.

-Coastal Carolina University has recently acquired and is in the initial stages of implementing an e-procurement package of solutions that will enhance and streamline many of the procurement processes of the institution.
-Included in this solution is an electronic sourcing or e-sourcing system which will be used to conduct the bidding process, including the posting of solicitations, receipt of offers and bids, and posting of awards.
+Coastal Carolina University utilizes an e-procurement package of solutions that enhances and streamlines many of the procurement processes of the institution.
+Included in this solution is an electronic sourcing or e-sourcing system which is used to conduct the bidding process, including the posting of solicitations, receipt of offers and bids, and posting of awards.

 Both existing University vendors, as well as potential bidders, will be required to be registered in this e-sourcing system to participate in bidding opportunities issued by the University.
 Registration can be completed by selecting the “Create Account” button at the following link: